zhangshenlin123/language/README.md

 ## Description

-- **APP**: Once the translation file is provided, the SyncSign APP can support any language.
+- **APP**: As long as the translation file is provided, the SyncSign APP can support your language after we release it.
 - **Display**: Due to the limited space for a display to store fonts, please contact us first to ask if the display supports your language.

 ## Tips

 - Please use UTF-8 format to ensure the text is correct, we recommend you use a [Sublime Text](https://www.sublimetext.com/3) editor.

+## Contributors ✨

+Thanks go to these wonderful people:

+- Daniel Wanitsch